i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/administration/parameters/my-Account.md

 ### Switch to dark mode

-When you first connect to the interface, Centreon is displayed in light mode by default.
+When you first connect to the interface, i-Vertix is displayed in light mode by default.

 On the banner, click on the profile icon and use the switch button to turn on the dark mode.
 Next time you connect to the interface, the mode you previously selected remains on.